 We’d like to recognize our Lemoine Wellness Champion of the Month for July – Dylan Malbrough!

 Dylan would like to thank his coworkers Bryan O’Connor and Robert Broussard for helping him find one of his newest passions: triathlons!
-About 1 year ago, these 3 employees decided to commit to a 5-month training for a 70.3 mile Ironman Race, which consists of a 56 mile bike, 13.1 mile run, and 1.2 mile swim.
-Dylan says that by training, he finally learned how to swim, which he comically adds as past struggle for him in his summer kid camp days.
+About 1 year ago, these 3 employees decided to commit to a 5-month training for a 70.3-mile Ironman Race, which consists of a 56-mile bike, 13.1-mile run, and 1.2-mile swim.
+Dylan says that by training, he finally learned how to swim, which he comically adds as a past struggle for him in his summer kid camp days.

 How do you stay motivated to be healthy and active?
 For Dylan, exercise is a form of stress relief, “alone time,” and a way to challenge himself.
 He says that ending or beginning the day with a “win” is a mood booster.
 He also adds that there is an unsaid and ongoing competition between himself and his two brothers to stay physically fit, so sibling rivalry also attributes to staying motivated.
 He does add that the numerous benefits of staying healthy in itself is also a good motivator, and he enjoys seeing the physical results.